-Websites built with a flexible CMS in contrast offer a considerably lower TCO over the years, as integrations come natural and best practice implementation makes them easier to support.
+Websites built with a flexible CMS, in contrast, offer a considerably lower TCO over the years, as integrations come natural and best practice implementation makes them easier to support.
 Finally, owing to their open architecture, flexible CMSs take longer before they need a rebuild, which underlines their advantageous TCO.

 Integrations are performed using something called an API (Application Programming Interface).
-Quite simply, this is a “socket” in a system that allows another to “plug-in”, enabling secure data exchanges.
+Quite simply, this is a “socket” in a system that allows another to “plug in”, enabling secure data exchanges.
 (Taking the analogy further, you can think of a standard electricity socket as the API that integrates your kettle with the grid).

 “In a flexible CMS everything is done using APIs so integrations are ubiquitous, seamless and secure”

 The “open architecture” in a flexible CMS means that everything is done using APIs - including its internal components.
-Under such a model, it is easy to visualise that integrations are ubiquitous, seamless and secure.
+Under such a model, it is easy to visualise that integrations are ubiquitous, seamless, and secure.
 More importantly, as the system is built around APIs, it encourages developers to follow best practices.

 “Even simple use cases can be challenging if the CMS is not built on an open architecture.
 A flexible CMS shrugs off these challenges.”

 Even this simple use case can be challenging if the CMS is not built using an open architecture.
 For example, the form fields might be “hard-coded” or not mapped properly, or the user input not validated - yielding a poor UX as well as an attack vulnerability.
-Equally, if the form is a based on a plugin, it might not even support your CRM.
+Equally, if the form is based on a plugin, it might not even support your CRM.

 A flexible CMS platform shrugs off these challenges.
 They include built-in Form designers, with proper field mappers, and security is enabled by default.
 Submissions are handled through organised workflows, which ensures support for all CRMs, not just common systems like Salesforce and MS Dynamics.